Best Supercapacitor Dash Cams 2026: Top 6 Picks

 ✅ Pros

-• 4K front + 2K rear — sharpest dual-channel coverage in this roundup
+• 4K front + 2K rear coverage

-• 5GHz Wi-Fi for fast clip transfers
+• 5GHz Wi-Fi for faster clip transfers

 • Supports up to 512GB microSD